labbish/Micrologic/README.md

 # Micrologic
+___Note: Although accidentally having a same name, there is no relationship between this project and [Micrologic Trip Units](https://www.se.com/us/en/product-range/7223-micrologic-trip-units/#overview).___

 The project aims to create a shell interpreter to run Micrologic.
+You may check [help.txt](Micrologic/help.txt) for more information.

-A bit hard to use because of there aren't any gui.
+A bit hard to use since there aren't any gui.

-There are a few error messages now.

-(It is recommanded to use with [Micrologic IDE](https://github.com/HZZcode/MicrologicIDE) for better editing and debugging.)

 Have fun.